 Mt Keira, Wollongong

 Students will examine plants in the open forest and the rainforest, looking at their adaptations and the environmental conditions found in each location, including soil moisture and foliage cover.
-Rainforest trees will be identified using a key and one will be studied in detail using field microscopes looking at how the structures and functions aid in reproduction, photosynthesis, reducing water loss as well as nutrient uptake.
+This information is used to consider how the structure and function of the tree is related to their survival and reproduction.

 We then construct a food web after collecting rainforest animals independently.
 We will study one organism in detail including classifying it using a hierarchical key.